beyzanc/Patika.dev-Sipay-.Net-Bootcamp-Final-Case/README.md

 - Stores information about the subject, content, sender, receiver, read status, and deletion status.
 - Associated with a user as both sender and receiver.

 ## Process of Password Hashing

 1. During user registration, the provided password is subjected to the Hasher.GetHash() method.

 2. The GetHash() method utilizes **SHA-256** to create a cryptographic hash of the password.

-3. The resulting hash is represented as a hexadecimal string, ensuring it remains secure and irreversible.
+3. The resulting hash is represented **as a hexadecimal string**, ensuring it remains secure and irreversible.

 4. The hashed password is stored in the database for later verification during login.